chrisdodgers/ASUS-Z390A_Hackintosh_OpenCore/README.md

    - I did not include [VoodooPS2.kext](https://github.com/acidanthera/VoodooPS2/releases) which is only needed if you plan on using a PS/2 Keyboard or Mouse.
 (You most will not likely need this.)
    - My NVMe drive does not require [NVMeFix.kext](https://github.com/acidanthera/NVMeFix), so I did not include it in my EFI.
 Your NVMe drive may require this! [*Check the compatibility of your NVMe drive.*](https://dortania.github.io/Anti-Hackintosh-Buyers-Guide/Storage.html)

+> [!NOTE]
-    > [!NOTE]: If you add these optional kexts into the `EFI -> OC -> Kexts`, you will need to do an OC Snapshot in ProperTree.
+>If you add these optional kexts into the `EFI -> OC -> Kexts`, you will need to do an OC Snapshot in ProperTree.
 You can do this by selecting `"File" -> "OC Snapshot"` in the menu and then select the OC folder in the EFI.
 An OC Snapshot automatically enables these kexts and automatically defines them in the `Kernel -> Add` section.
+>

 5. **Misc**(optional):
    - Only if you are having issues booting and want detailed logging, set `Misc -> Debug -> AppleDebug = True` and `Misc -> Debug -> ApplePanic = True`.
 Also set `Misc -> Debug -> Target = 67`.